ianwengchan/ianwengchan.github.io/_pages/cv.md

 Skills and Qualifications
 ======
+* Software and Programming:
-* Proficiency in Microsoft Office, Python, R, LaTeX and MATLAB.
+  * Microsoft Office, Python, R, LaTeX and MATLAB.
-* Society of Actuaries (SOA): passed exams P, FM, IFM, SRM, STAM, LTAM; completed all VEE Credits.
+* Society of Actuaries (SOA):
+  * Passed exams P, FM, IFM, SRM, STAM, LTAM;
+  * Completed all VEE Credits.
+* Languages:
   * Native in Cantonese and Mandarin, fluent in English, elementary in Portuguese.

 Service and leadership
 ======